NeutrinosPlatform/cordova-plugin-document-scanner/README.md

 # cordova-plugin-document-scanner

->  *Note :- Please raise a pull request if there are fixes or enhancements that you want to add!*
+>  Please raise a pull request if there are fixes or enhancements that you want to add!

->  **DOCUMENTATION** This docs explains use of ver 3.x.x and ver 4.x.x.
+>  **DOCUMENTATION** - This doc explains use of ver 3.x.x and ver 4.x.x.
 For 2.x.x and below please read the documentation within each of the npm releases.

 This plugin defines a global `scan` object, which provides an API for scan the document from taking pictures and choosing image from the system's library.